Harel Insurance Investments & Financial Services Ltd. Sells 1,500 Shares of Chevron Co. (NYSE:CVX)

-Harel Insurance Investments & Financial Services Ltd. cut its position in Chevron Co.
-(NYSE:CVX – Get Rating) by 18.8% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 6,500 shares of the oil and gas company’s stock after selling 1,500 shares during the quarter.
-Harel Insurance Investments & Financial Services Ltd.’s holdings in Chevron were worth $1,058,000 as of its most recent SEC filing.
+Harel Insurance Investments & Financial Services Ltd. lessened its holdings in Chevron Co.
+(NYSE:CVX – Get Rating) by 18.8% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 6,500 shares of the oil and gas company’s stock after selling 1,500 shares during the period.
+Harel Insurance Investments & Financial Services Ltd.’s holdings in Chevron were worth $1,058,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Secure Asset Management LLC grew its stake in shares of Chevron by 15.7% in the first quarter.
-Secure Asset Management LLC now owns 4,382 shares of the oil and gas company’s stock valued at $713,000 after buying an additional 593 shares in the last quarter.
-Guinness Atkinson Asset Management Inc grew its stake in shares of Chevron by 26.4% in the first quarter.
-Guinness Atkinson Asset Management Inc now owns 6,346 shares of the oil and gas company’s stock valued at $1,033,000 after buying an additional 1,326 shares in the last quarter.
-ACT Wealth Management LLC grew its stake in shares of Chevron by 3.0% in the first quarter.
-ACT Wealth Management LLC now owns 4,781 shares of the oil and gas company’s stock valued at $778,000 after buying an additional 140 shares in the last quarter.
-Verdence Capital Advisors LLC lifted its holdings in Chevron by 4.9% during the 1st quarter.
-Verdence Capital Advisors LLC now owns 78,544 shares of the oil and gas company’s stock valued at $12,789,000 after purchasing an additional 3,681 shares during the last quarter.
-Finally, Smithbridge Asset Management Inc. DE lifted its holdings in Chevron by 2.4% during the 1st quarter.
-Smithbridge Asset Management Inc. DE now owns 12,278 shares of the oil and gas company’s stock valued at $1,999,000 after purchasing an additional 290 shares during the last quarter.
-65.89% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Your Advocates Ltd. LLP bought a new stake in shares of Chevron during the first quarter worth about $25,000.
+Rational Advisors LLC grew its holdings in shares of Chevron by 116.3% during the fourth quarter.
+Rational Advisors LLC now owns 225 shares of the oil and gas company’s stock worth $26,000 after purchasing an additional 121 shares during the last quarter.
+Curi Wealth Management LLC bought a new stake in shares of Chevron during the fourth quarter worth about $30,000.
+Joseph P. Lucia & Associates LLC bought a new stake in shares of Chevron during the first quarter worth about $30,000.
+Finally, Landmark Wealth Management LLC acquired a new position in shares of Chevron in the first quarter worth approximately $34,000.
+Institutional investors own 65.89% of the company’s stock.

 Insider Buying and Selling at Chevron

-In other Chevron news, Director Wanda M. Austin sold 12,039 shares of Chevron stock in a transaction dated Friday, May 27th.
+In other Chevron news, Director Enrique Hernandez, Jr. sold 5,805 shares of the company’s stock in a transaction on Tuesday, May 3rd.
+The stock was sold at an average price of $160.00, for a total value of $928,800.00.
+Following the completion of the transaction, the director now owns 22,978 shares in the company, valued at approximately $3,676,480.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Chevron news, Director Wanda M. Austin sold 12,039 shares of the company’s stock in a transaction on Friday, May 27th.
 The stock was sold at an average price of $177.29, for a total value of $2,134,394.31.
-Following the transaction, the director now owns 3,543 shares in the company, valued at $628,138.47.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-In other news, EVP Joseph C. Geagea sold 50,000 shares of the business’s stock in a transaction dated Wednesday, May 25th.
-The stock was sold at an average price of $173.70, for a total transaction of $8,685,000.00.
-Following the sale, the executive vice president now directly owns 1,243 shares in the company, valued at $215,909.10.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Director Wanda M. Austin sold 12,039 shares of the business’s stock in a transaction dated Friday, May 27th.
-The stock was sold at an average price of $177.29, for a total value of $2,134,394.31.
-Following the sale, the director now owns 3,543 shares in the company, valued at $628,138.47.
+Following the completion of the transaction, the director now owns 3,543 shares in the company, valued at approximately $628,138.47.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Enrique Hernandez, Jr. sold 5,805 shares of the company’s stock in a transaction on Tuesday, May 3rd.
+The shares were sold at an average price of $160.00, for a total value of $928,800.00.
+Following the completion of the transaction, the director now owns 22,978 shares of the company’s stock, valued at approximately $3,676,480.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 561,726 shares of company stock worth $94,057,396 over the last 90 days.
-Insiders own 0.32% of the company’s stock.
+Insiders sold 561,726 shares of company stock worth $94,057,396 in the last quarter.
+0.32% of the stock is currently owned by company insiders.

 Chevron Profile